riccardomocchetti/functional-programming-with-aws-lambda/README.md

 2. a constructor to build a container with an item in it;
 3. one or more operations to combine (compose) monads with each other.
 Each combinator generates a new monad from the item contained in it.

 Each part also needs to respect a few mathematical laws.
 I won't go into more details.
-If you feel adventurous you can read all about monads in this [paper](http://bit.ly/monad-paper).
+If you feel adventurous you can read all about monads in this paper [[5]](http://bit.ly/monad-paper).

 The constructor is generally called `of`.
 When we do `A.of(val)` we create a monad of type `A` that contains the value `val`.
 The combinators I find myself using more often are `map` and `chain`.